POETRY

 Mary Oliver

 Throughout her celebrated career, Mary Oliver has touched countless readers with her brilliantly crafted verse, expounding on her love for the physical world and the powerful bonds between all living things.
-Identified as “far and away, this country’s best selling poet” by Dwight Garner, she now returns with a stunning and definitive collection of her writing from the last fifty years.
+Dwight Garner has identified her as “far and away, this country’s best-selling poet.”
+Now, she returns with a stunning and definitive collection of her writing from the last fifty years.

-The Joy of Poetry: How to Keep, Save & Make Your Life with Poems
+The Joy of Poetry: How to Keep, Save, & Make Your Life with Poems

 Megan Willome

-Part memoir, part humorous and poignant defense of poetry, this is a book that shows you what it is to live a life with poems at your side.
-Megan’s story is one you won’t want to put down; meanwhile, her uncanny ability to reveal the why’s and how’s of poetry keeps calling—to even the biggest poetry doubter.
-If you already enjoy poetry, her story and her wisdom and her ways will invite you to go deeper, with novel ideas on how to engage with poems.
+Part memoir, part humorous and poignant defense of poetry, this book illustrates what it is to live a life with poems at your side.
+Megan’s story is one you won’t want to put down.
+Meanwhile, her uncanny ability to reveal the whys and hows of poetry calls winsomely—to even the biggest poetry doubter.
+If you already enjoy poetry, Megan’s story, wisdom, and ways will invite you to go deeper through novel ideas on engaging poetry.

 Mountain Breezes